Vehicle identification number: World manufacturer identifier

+Company mergers and acquisitions can lead to seemingly confusing allocations.
+For instance, Stellantis, the result of the merger of PSA (France) and FCA (Italy), is technically a Dutch corporation headquartered in Amsterdam.
+VINs of European-made vehicles or their brands, though, still carry WMIs from France and Italy.
+Additionally, it may not be immediately obvious what particular local subsidiary of the corporation manages type approvals of vehicles and application for WMIs, since this does not necessarily depend on the perceived country association of the respective brand.
+For example, in at least one case, a model that was newly released years after the merger by an Italian brand (ex-FCA) carries VINs with new French WMIs (the 2024 Lancia Ypsilon – incidentally manufactured in Spain).
+It is to be expected that assignment policies of this kind, often for unpublished reasons, can be found at other manufacturers as well.

 In the notation below, assume that letters precede numbers and that zero is the last number.
 For example, 8X–82 denotes the range 8X, 8Y, 8Z, 81, 82, excluding 80.

 Country or region codes

+As of April 2021, ISO specifies the following codes per country :

 Vehicle descriptor section

 The fourth to ninth positions in the VIN are the vehicle descriptor section or VDS.
 This is used, according to local regulations, to identify the vehicle type, and may include information on the automobile platform used, the model, and the body style.
 Each manufacturer has a unique system for using this field.
 Most manufacturers since the 1980s have used the eighth digit to identify the engine type whenever there is more than one engine choice for the vehicle.
-Example: for the 2007 Chevrolet Corvette, U is for a 6.0-liter V8 engine, and E is for a 7.0-liter V8.
+Example: for the 2007 Chevrolet Corvette (C6 Vette), U is for a 6.0-liter V8 engine, and E is for a 7.0-liter V8.

 North American check digits

 One element that is inconsistent is the use of position nine as a check digit, compulsory for vehicles in North America and China, but not Europe.